evgenyneu/Auk/README.md

 Auk is released under the [MIT License](LICENSE).

+## Feedback is welcome

+If you notice any issue, got stuck or just want to chat feel free to [create an issue](evgenyneu/Auk/issues/new).
+I will be happy to help you.

 ## •ᴥ•

 This code is dedicated to the [great auk](https://en.wikipedia.org/wiki/Great_auk), a flightless bird that became extinct in the mid-19th century.